dzsoker023/Factorio-Access/fa-info-for-contributors.md

 Other aspects of the runtime can be referenced as well, such as the graphics rendering system, or the remote calls system for interfacing with other mods.
 Read more about the runtime stage on [the API page for runtime](https://lua-api.factorio.com/latest/index-runtime.html).

+Most of the mod work is done using simple Lua types.
+As of version 0.11, the mod is also setting up its own data structures to let it do more sophisticated things in an elegant way, but this work is still underway.

 ## Key mod files

 ### Standard files